richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#2.md

   to passing them to the first `select` - and in the end, the result would have been identical.

-3. Similarly, the `sort ...` transform could have been placed anywhere in this pipeline.
+3. Similarly, the `sort ...` statement could have been placed anywhere in this pipeline.
   From that point in the pipeline, all the rows would have remained in the same order.